Guidelines for Screening, Evaluating Students

 Moon Area School District maintains a cumulative student record for each child.
 This information is kept in order to assist in the day-to-day operation of the educational programs as well as meeting the requirements of federal and state laws.
 These rights are guaranteed by the Family Educational Rights and Privacy Act (FERPA) 1974 and the Pennsylvania State Board of Education Regulations.
 These rights apply whether your child is exceptional or non-exceptional.
 The information regarding each child includes: student identification and attendance data, information on schoolwork completed and results of achievement and standardized group tests.
 Records of standardized tests taken by secondary students on a voluntary basis, usually for college entrance purposes, are also recorded.

 FERPA also affords parents and students over 18 years of age (“eligible students”) certain rights with respect to the student’s educational records.
-These rights include: 1) The right to inspect and review the student’s educational records within 30 days of the day the school receives a request for access.
+These rights include: 1) The right to inspect and review the student’s educational records within 45 days of the day the school receives a request for access.
 Parents or eligible students should submit to the school principal a written request that identifies the record(s) they wish to inspect.
 The school will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected.
-2) The right to request the amendment of the student’s education records that a parent or eligible student believes is inaccurate.
-Parents or eligible students may ask the school to amend a record they believe is inaccurate.
-They should write the school principal, clearly identify the part of the record they want changed and specify why it is inaccurate.
-If the school decides not to amend the record as requested by the parent or eligible student, the school will notify the parent or eligible student of the decision and advise them of their right to a hearing regarding the request for amendment.
+2) The right to request the amendment of the student’s education records that a parent or eligible student believes is inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.
+Parents or eligible students who wish to ask to amend a record should write the school principal, clearly identify the part of the record they want changed, and specify why it should be changed.
+If the school decides not to amend the record as requested by the parent or eligible student, the school will notify the parent or eligible student of the decision and of their right to a hearing regarding the request for amendment.

 Additional information regarding the hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing.
-3) The right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.
+3) The right to provide written consent before the school discloses personally identifiable information (PII) from the student's education records, except to the extent that FERPA authorizes disclosure without consent.
 One exception, which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.

 If a child transfers to another school system, records will be forwarded after notification of enrollment is received from the new school.
 High School students’ transcripts will be released to post-secondary or prospective employers with the written permission of the parents or eligible student.